osresearch/micropython/ports/efm32/README.md

 * The radio module can send and receive 802.15.4 packets
 * Frozen modules work -- add files into the `modules` directory to bundle them into the image
 * ZigBee messages are parsed in Python [`modules/IEEE802154.py`](modules/IEEE802154.py)
-* GPIO (partially; need to adapt the real MicroPython pins)
+* GPIO using the `from machine import Pin` library
 * Joining the coordinator seems to work; lots of messages are acked and sent
+* External SPI flash
+* Self programming

 ## Not yet supported
 * Interrupting the REPL
+* Over the air updates to the modules
 * TX UART FIFO so that the CPU isn't busywaiting on the serial port
-* Over the air updates to the frozen modules
 * Zigbee OTA
 * Bluetooth LE
 * Thread?
-* External SPI flash
-* Self programming
 * PWM

 # No Warranty!